kapteyn-astro/kapteyn/SPHINX/allsky.rst

 All Sky plots
 -------------

-An all sky plot is a plot where the longitude is in the range [0,360> and the latitude in the range [-90,90>.
+An all sky plot is a plot where the range in longitude is [0,360> and the range in latitude is [-90,90>.
-There are many examples in Calabretta's article `Representations of celestial coordinates in FITS <http://www.atnf.csiro.au/people/mcalabre/WCS/ccs.pdf>`_ We tried to reproduce these figures both to prove that the modules in the Kapteyn Package have the functionality to do it and to facilitate users who want to set up an all-sky plot with module :mod:`wcsgrat`.
-For this purpose we created for each figure minimal FITS headers.
+There are many examples in Calabretta's article `Representations of celestial coordinates in FITS <http://www.atnf.csiro.au/people/mcalabre/WCS/ccs.pdf>`_ We tried to reproduce these figures both to prove that the modules in the Kapteyn Package have the functionality to do it and to facilitate users who want to set up an all-sky plot with module :mod:`maputils`.
+For this purpose we created for each figure the minimal required FITS headers.
 Header and other code is listed below the examples.
 Click on the hires link to get a plot which shows more details.
 With the information in this document, it should be easy to compose